joshualeejunyi/tp/docs/DeveloperGuide.md

 **Step 4 - Command Execution**: The appropriate action is taken by the `HelpMenuManager` class.
 - Catch Validation Exception: The `HelpMenuManager` proceeds to catch this exception, and check the error message is as expected.
-- Expected Error Message Path: The `HelpMenuManager` calls getHelpGreetingString(), which returns the desired guidance message String.
+- Expected Error Message Path: The `HelpMenuManager` calls getHelpGuidanceString(), which returns the desired guidance message String.
 - Different Error Message Path: The `HelpMenuManager` rethrows the exception.

 **Step 5 - Result Display**